-“When the weather’s closing in, it’s really great to tuck into a full-flavoured, hearty dish, and for me, a proper, rustic chilli rocks.
+“When the weather’s closing in, it’s really great to tuck into a full flavoured, hearty dish and, for me, a proper, rustic chilli rocks.
 The meat will fall apart and melt in your mouth.
-It’s moreish, spicy and with a clever contrasting salsa is a total joy. ”
+It’s moreish and spicy with a clever contrasting salsa. ”

 Meanwhile, drizzle both cuts of meat with olive oil and rub with the remaining spice mixture, then place a large casserole pan (at least 30cm wide, 8cm deep) on a medium-high heat.

-Loosen with a splash of water if needed, then bring to the boil, season, and pop a layer of damp greaseproof paper directly on the surface.
-Cover with tin foil and cook in the oven for around 5 hours, or until the meat is tender.
+Return both meats to the pan, loosen with a splash of water if needed, then bring to the boil.
+Season, and sit a layer of wet greaseproof paper directly on the surface.
+Cover with tin foil and cook in the oven for 5 hours, or until the meat is tender.

-Prick the peppers and chillies, then blacken all over on a barbecue or in a griddle pan.
-Place in a bowl, cover with clingfilm and leave to cool, then peel and deseed them, keeping as much juice as you can for extra flavour.
+Prick the peppers and chillies, then blacken all over in a griddle pan or directly over the flame of a gas hob.
+Place in a bowl, cover and leave to cool, then peel and deseed them, keeping as much juice as you can for extra flavour.
 Roughly chop with half the coriander, and toss with a little salt and pepper.

 When the meat is tender, remove from the oven, break up the meat, then stir in the squash, peppers and chillies.
-Adjust the consistency with water if needed, taste and season to perfection, then keep warm.
+Adjust the consistency with water, if needed, taste and season to perfection, and keep warm.

-To finish, peel the onion, then finely chop with the apples (core and all) and the remaining coriander.
+To finish, make the salsa.
+Peel the onion, then finely chop with the apples and the remaining coriander.
 Dress with the cider vinegar and extra virgin olive oil and season to perfection.

-Serve the chilli with the salsa, bread or rice, and a dollop of yoghurt.
+Serve the chilli with the salsa.
+Also good with bread or rice, and yoghurt.